Ian-Fund/Droplet-Interview/README.md

 # Unit Tests

-    I attempted to make a test suite as I was developing.
-However, I have only done unit tests at work and when I tried to get them working my computer started acting up.
-I decided that I would rather get more feature work done than deliver a test suite given the time constraints.
+I wrote up some unit tests to test the functions that read files.
+Given more time, I would expand the suite to cover all functions.